 The strategy employed by the Israelites against the tribe of

-Benjamine is exactly the same strategy Joshua employed in the battle of
+Benjamin is exactly the same strategy Joshua employed in the battle of

 The third force was a group of "ten thousand choice men from all Israel".
 This force was the group which would attack Gibeah.
 In essence, these ten thousand men were the bait.
 Yet, they were "choice" men, meaning skilled in war.
 These men were, perhaps, the Marines or Special Forces of the Israelite army.
 Their mission was not an easy one.
 They would engage the

 Benjamites would pursue, being overconfident from their previous two

 slaughters.
 As they pursued the fleeing force the rear would be